 Samson Expedition Express

 The Samson Expedition Express+ offers a range of features that are well-suited to certain situations.
+It also comes with a wireless microphone, making this one of the best portable PA system with a wireless mic on the market.
 An ideal choice for solo performers that don’t want to lug around a huge PA system.

 The Samson Expedition+ Express is quite impressive for a small compact system.
 Even more appealing is the attractive price point.
 Let’s dive into the details of this portable PA system.